oliolioli/BathroomClimateController/README.md

 ![BathroomClimateController Logo](https://github.com/oliolioli/BathroomClimateController/blob/main/screenshots/logo.png)

-# Track humidity & temperature in your bathroom to avoid mold and save energy 🛁 #
+# Track humidity & temperature in your bathroom to avoid mold + save energy 🛁 #

 Mold growth in bathrooms is a pervasive problem that is not only unsightly but also poses significant health risks.
 As mold thrives in humid environments, bathrooms are particularly susceptible.
 BathroomClimateController is a small microprocessor capable of consistently monitoring conditions conducive to mold growth and plot all the data on to your smartphone.
 Also the device’s LED will automatically turn red if the environment conditions are prone to mold and green otherwise.